animate-css/animate.css/docsSource/sections/01-usage.md

 document.documentElement.style.setProperty('--animate-duration', '.5s');
 ```

-Even though custom properties are not supported by some aging browsers, Animate.css provides a proper fallback, widening its support for any browser that supports CSS animations.
+Even though some aging browsers do not support custom properties, Animate.css provides a proper fallback, widening its support for any browser that supports CSS animations.